-C. (1) Except as provided in Paragraphs (2), (3), and (4) of this Subsection, the term “contract limit” as used in this Section shall be equal to the sum of one hundred fifty thousand dollars per project, including labor, materials, and equipment as per the rates in the latest edition of the Associated Equipment Dealers Rental Rate Book and administrative overhead not to exceed fifteen percent, provided that beginning February 1, 2015, and annually on February first of each subsequent year, the office of facility planning and control within the division of administration shall adjust the “contract limit” by an amount not to exceed the annual percentage increase in the Consumer Price Index in the preceding year.
+C. (1) Except as provided in Paragraphs (2), (3), and (4) of this Subsection, the term “contract limit” as used in this Section shall be equal to the sum of two hundred fifty thousand dollars per project, including labor, materials, and equipment as per the rates in the latest edition of the Associated Equipment Dealers Rental Rate Book and administrative overhead not to exceed fifteen percent, provided that beginning February 1, 2025, and annually on February first of each subsequent year, the office of facility planning and control within the division of administration shall adjust the “contract limit” by an amount not to exceed the annual percentage increase in the Consumer Price Index in the preceding year.
 The office of facility planning and control within the division of administration shall publish the new contract limit for public works contracts in the Louisiana Register in January of each year.

 (2) When the Department of Public Safety and Corrections intends to use inmates as labor in connection with projects which occur on the grounds or to the buildings, structures, or facilities located on the grounds of prisons or correctional institutions, the term contract limit shall be seventy-five thousand dollars per project.